The Bankers of God: The Calvi Affair: Production

 The film had a very long and troubled development.
 According to the director Giuseppe Ferrara, he started the project in 1986, soon after The Moro Affair, and wanted Gian Maria Volonté in the main role of Roberto Calvi.
 After a final rejection of the project in 1991 by producers Silvio Berlusconi and Vittorio Cecchi Gori, and with Ferrara's intention of throwing in the towel, the interest of Rai Cinema finally made the project possible 15 years later, in 2001.

-In the same year, it was published also the omonymous Italian book of Mario Almerighi.
+The same year, the Italian book of the same name by Mario Almerighi was published.